Crazy-good chocolates in Westfield Center

 We tried her La Marguerite bonbon at the 2011 SF Chocolate Salon.
 It contained Tres Agaves Blanco tequila in the chocolate ganache and was topped with a dusting of lime zest and salt.
 The combo created a burst of lime nicely balanced with the chocolate.

 Gâteau et Ganache bonbons are made with quality ingredients like organic local fruits and cream, and her flavors come from either infusions or purees.
 We CBTB chocolateers highly recommend Gâteau et Ganache and are very happy that they are now more widely available.

 Date posted: June 21, 2012.
-This entry was posted in Local chocolatiers, News, San Francisco chocolate, South Bay chocolate and tagged Anni Golding, Cocoa Bella, Gateau & Ganache, Westfield Centre.
+This entry was posted in Local chocolatiers, News, San Francisco chocolate, South Bay chocolate, Update and tagged Anni Golding, Cocoa Bella, Gateau & Ganache, Westfield Centre.
 Bookmark the permalink.